Non-autonomy of age-related morphological changes in the C. elegans germline stem cell niche

 Abstract

-A decline in tissue renewal and repair due to changes in tissue stem cells is a hallmark of aging.
-Many stem cell pools are maintained by interaction with morphologically complex local niches.
+Declines in tissue renewal and repair due to alterations in tissue stem cells is a hallmark of aging.
+Many stem cell pools are maintained morphologically complex niches.
 Using the C. elegans hermaphrodite germline stem cell system, we analyzed age-related changes in the morphology of the niche, the distal tip cell (DTC), and identified a molecular mechanism that promotes a subset of these changes.
-We found that a long-lived daf-2 mutant exhibits a daf-16 -dependent decline in number and length of long DTC processes.
-Surprisingly, the tissue requirement for daf-16(+) is non-autonomous and is independent of the longevity requirement: daf-16(+) in body wall muscle is both necessary and sufficient.
-We also determined that pre-formed DTC processes deteriorate prematurely when the underlying germline differentiates.
-We propose a reciprocal DTC-germline interaction model and speculate a mechanism by which reducing daf-2 activity prevents stem cell exhaustion.
+We found decreases in the number and length of long DTC processes with age.
+We also found that a long-lived daf-2 mutant exhibits a daf-16 -dependent maintenance of long DTC processes.
+Surprisingly, the tissue requirement for daf-16(+) is non-autonomous, and daf-16(+) in body wall muscle is both necessary and sufficient.
+In addition, after a delay, pre-formed DTC processes deteriorate upon premature germline differentiation, but not upon cell cycle inhibition.
+We propose a reciprocal DTC-germline interaction model and speculate how reduced daf-2 activity both delays stem cell exhaustion and maintains DTC processes.
 These studies establish the C. elegans DTC as a powerful in vivo model for understanding age-related changes in cellular morphology and their consequences in stem cell systems.

 SUMMARY